uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/prepare-for-mtd.md

 ### MTD Mandated

 MTD mandated customers have qualifying income above the MTD threshold.
 This status will not be set until the first mandated year when their obligations become penalty-bearing.
-These obligations include quarterly updates, end-of-period statement, and final declaration.
+These obligations include quarterly updates and final declaration.

 ### MTD Voluntary